praveek/launch.en/help/release-notes/2019-release-notes.md

 ### Features

 * Cross-property Copy - You can now copy resources from one property to another.
-After selecting a resource and clicking the **[!UICONTROL Copy]** button, you can select a target property to copy to.
+After choosing a resource and selecting **[!UICONTROL Copy]**, you can select a target property to copy to.
 This is available on extensions, data elements, and rules.
 Read more about copying resources [here](../launch-reference/managing-resources/copying-resources.md).

 ## January 29, 2019